vrodgom/statmorph/README.rst

 If you do not have Anaconda installed yet, you should have a look at `astroconda <https://astroconda.readthedocs.io>`_.

-Alternatively, assuming that you already have scikit-image, astropy and photutils installed, statmorph can also be installed via PyPI:
+Alternatively, assuming that you already have recent versions of scipy, scikit-image, astropy and photutils installed, statmorph can also be installed via PyPI:

 .. code:: bash